 Morning routines – I have for 30-40 minutes

-2. Then, I will come out in the living room – check my emails, prayers, and anything I need to check for work.
+- I crawl out in the living room.
+I check my emails, texts, prayers, and do anything I need to check for work.
+As part of my daily routine, I pray.
+Prayer keeps my day grounded.

-3. My assistant comes and gets me dressed, puts me in my wheelchair, make up, hair.
+- My morning personal care assistant comes into my house, She gets me ready for work by helping me get dressed, puts me in my wheelchair, make up, and does my hair.
 We let the dogs outside and feed them.
 I have my chocolate milk with collagen and protein powder plus an oatmeal square.
-We brush my teeth, get my water bottle ready, put my lunch on my wheelchair, put my glasses on and jacket.
+We brush my teeth, fill my water bottle with lemonade powder for my wheelchair, hangs my lunch bag on my wheelchair, put my glasses on and jacket.
 All in between, I’m making sure my kids are awake, dressed and out the door too.
 My assistant will walk me over to the school and use my badge to help me inside the building.
 She takes my jacket off, puts my badge on and we say our goodbyes.

-1. My lunch routines is that I text them after I get to work and know my lunchtime.
+- My lunch routines is that I text the person who is helping me eat after I get to work and know my lunchtime.
 I’ll meet my assistant (it’s a different person each day for lunch) either in the school lobby or the classroom depending on the assignment.
 She or he gets out my food and soda.
 They will feed me as normal.
 They will also assist me in anything I might need straightening to be more comfortable for the rest of the day.
+I wish we had a normal daily routine time for lunch.
+I feel extremely lucky to have so many nice people willing to assist me at lunch.
+Most are volunteering their time to help.

 Afternoon routines – 3-5 hours